Security & Geopolitics

 Dr. Nieto has a Ph.D. in Geopolitics from the French Institute of Geopolitics of the University of Paris.
 He holds a J.D. from the State University of San Luis Potosi, Mexico.

-Dr. Nieto has multiple publications describing the adaptation capacities of global organized crime, the public policy challenges of innovation and intrapreneurship in government and homeland security, asymmetric warfare and cybersecurity.
+Dr. Nieto has multiple publications describing the adaptation capacities of global organized crime, the public policy challenges of innovation and intrapreneurship in government and homeland security, asymmetric warfare, and cybersecurity.

-Dr. Nieto has been recognized as one of the top 5% performing faculty members at NPS and had the honor of winning in two occasions the NPS LCDR David L. Williams Outstanding Professor Award.
+Dr. Nieto has been recognized as one of the top 5% performing faculty members at NPS and had the honor of winning on two occasions the NPS LCDR David L. Williams Outstanding Professor Award.